 Do not close any open trades at the end of a simulation cycle; ignore their results.
 This has two purposes.
 In [Test] mode it eliminates the effect of prematurely closed trades on the performance report.
 In [Train] mode it prevents that rules are affected by results of prematurely closed trades.

 Required capital, annual return, and the 'underwater profile' on the chart are calculated not from maximum drawdown, but from maximum adverse excursion (see performance report for the difference).
-This normally produces slightly higher capital and lower
+This normally produces slightly higher required capital and lower

 Do not reset the statistics values inside the STATUS structs when a new sample cycle is started.
 The Long/Short statistics and the portfolio analysis are then the result of all sample cycles so far.
 This flag is always set in [Train] mode.

 any bar is evaluated for triggering entry, stop, trail, or takeprofit limits.
 TMFs are run on every tick in the simulation, instead of only once per bar.
 This flag gives a more accurate simulation result, but also requires more time for a simulation cycle, and allocates more memory.

 If this flag is not set, an intra-bar approximation is used for simulating entry and exit.
 In this approximation, a stop loss is always triggered earlier than a profit target, resulting in a slightly pessimistic simulation.
 Trades closed by TMFs are sold at the open price of the next bar.
 This less accurate simulation is sufficient in most cases, but TICKS should be used when trades enter and exit at the same bar, when stop loss, or takeprofit distances are small, or when trading is strongly affected by tick functions or TMFs.